davidsky/node-net-buffer/README.md

 ```
 * __socket__ Socket
 * __callback__ Function, called with a single Buffer argument
-* __bodyOnly__ Boolean, Optional, Default true; Set to false to get body prefixed with length (can reuse Buffer when need to proxy the message)
+* __bodyOnly__ Boolean, Optional, Default true; Set to false to get body prefixed with length (can reuse Buffer when need to proxy the Buffer)

 ## Installation
 ```